cole-ruehle/concept_backend/design/learning/transit-route-planner-test-results.md

 ### 2. Scenario: Tight Time Window Selection

-**Purpose**: Validates route selection when time constraints are tight.
+**Purpose**: Tests that the system can select routes when time is limited.

 **Test Inputs**:
 - Max Time: 280 minutes (4.7 hours)